shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 Then catching the auto before he reaches the location
 #bangalore habits

+* Working from cafe's with views and vibes

 ### Solo traveling

+TK;
+The best way to do so and experience the world as a reflection of your own inner world, I find it is much more *easier* if you're traveling solo.
+Eventually when you get a hang of solo travelling, you find other solo travellers along the way that you can travel with without getting distracted from your your own experiences.

 ### What kind of people you met